SharePoint/sp-dev-docs/docs/transform/modernize-guidance-strategy.md

 The Microsoft 365 group names you’ll be using during the Microsoft 365 group Connect step will have to be unique across your Azure AD environment.
 Therefore it’s important that you think about a group naming convention.

 - **Task:** Define a group naming convention that you can apply to the sites that will be modernized.
 - **Task:** Consider configuring Microsoft 365 group naming policies in Azure AD to help enforce group naming.
-See https://docs.microsoft.com/azure/active-directory/users-groups-roles/groups-naming-policy and https://docs.microsoft.com/office365/admin/create-groups/groups-naming-policy?redirectSourcePath=%252fen-us%252farticle%252foffice-365-groups-naming-policy-6ceca4d3-cad1-4532-9f0f-d469dfbbb552&view=o365-worldwide to learn more.
+See [Enforce a naming policy on Microsoft 365 groups in Azure Active Directory](/azure/active-directory/users-groups-roles/groups-naming-policy) and [Microsoft 365 groups naming policy](/office365/admin/create-groups/groups-naming-policy) to learn more.

 ### Frequently Asked Questions